-CSOSA Office of General Counsel (OGC), continued

-- Receives a current or former employee's request for legal representation and submits the request to the Torts Branch or other appropriate litigation division of DOJ as to whether the employee was acting within the scope of his or her employment, together with a recommendation as to whether to provide representation. - Prepares a litigation report at the initial stage of the litigation process and submits it to the designated DOJ official assigned to handle the claim with a recommendation of how to resolve or dispose of the claim. - In claims arising from PSA employee actions, informs the assigned PSA attorney and the appropriate PSA program office, about the status of the case at each stage of the claims or litigation proceedings. - Resolves through litigation or settlement, with advice and approval from DOJ when necessary, any FTCA claims filed against the Agencies. - In its discretion, consults with DOJ about claims that involve: - A new precedent or a new point of law; - A question of policy; - A question of whether the United States is or may be entitled to indemnity or contribution; or - Control of the disposition of a related claim. - Coordinates approval of a proposed settlement of a claim with the Office of the Director of CSOSA or PSA, as well as with the head of the finance office of either agency, which includes certification of the availability of appropriated funds, before making an offer to the claimant. - Provides advice, guidance, and supervision to the Agencies' personnel on all claims arising under the FTCA and 31 U.S.C. §3723. - Forwards final approved settlements to the CSOSA or PSA finance office for payment. - Notifies the claimant of the disposition of the claim.
+CSOSA Office of General Counsel (OGC), continued Receives a current or former employee's request for legal representation and submits the request to the Torts Branch or other appropriate litigation division of the Department of Justice (DOJ) conveying whether the employee was acting within the scope of his or her employment, together with a recommendation as to whether to provide representation.
+Prepares a litigation report at the initial stage of the litigation process.
+In claims arising from PSA employee actions, timely submits the draft litigation report to PSA's Office of Legal Services (OLS) for review and comment prior to submission to DOJ.
+Submits the final litigation report to the designated DOJ official assigned to handle the claim with a recommendation of how to resolve or dispose of the claim.
+In claims arising from PSA employee actions, timely informs the assigned PSA attorney and the appropriate PSA program office about the status of the case at each stage of the claims or litigation proceedings. • Resolves through litigation or settlement, with advice and approval from DOJ when necessary, and when pertaining to PSA claims, with advice and approval by PSA, any FTCA claims filed against the Agencies.
+As appropriate, consults with DOJ about claims that involve: A new precedent or a new point of law; A question of policy; A question of whether the United States is or may be entitled to indemnity or contribution; or Control of the disposition of a related claim. • Coordinates approval of a proposed settlement of a claim with the Office of the Director of CSOSA or PSA or designee, as well as with the head of the finance office of either agency, which includes certification of the availability of appropriated funds, before making an offer to the claimant. • Provides advice, guidance, and supervision to the Agencies' personnel on all claims arising under the FTCA and 31 U.S.C. §3723.
+Forwards final approved settlements to the CSOSA or PSA finance office for payment.
+Natifies the element of the dispesition of the element Notifies the claimant of the disposition of the claim.
 Continued on next page